ViniciusResende/nlwheat_monorepo/README.md

 </br>
 </br>

-## :rocket: Launching the project:
+## :rocket: Launching the project React Native:

 The application is the mobile part of a Full Stack app: